Git: Implementations

 gitg is a graphical front-end using GTK+.

 Git (the main implementation in C) is primarily developed on Linux, although it also supports most major operating systems, including the BSDs (DragonFly BSD, FreeBSD, NetBSD, and OpenBSD), Solaris, macOS, and Windows.

 The first Windows port of Git was primarily a Linux-emulation framework that hosts the Linux version.
 Installing Git under Windows creates a similarly named Program Files directory containing the Mingw-w64 port of the GNU Compiler Collection, Perl 5, MSYS2 (itself a fork of Cygwin, a Unix-like emulation environment for Windows) and various other Windows ports or emulations of Linux utilities and libraries.
 Currently, native Windows builds of Git are distributed as 32- and 64-bit installers.
 The git official website currently maintains a build of Git for Windows, still using the MSYS2 environment.

 The JGit implementation of Git is a pure Java software library, designed to be embedded in any Java application.
 JGit is used in the Gerrit code-review tool, and in EGit, a Git client for the Eclipse IDE.

 Go-git is an open-source implementation of Git written in pure Go.
 It is currently used for backing projects as a SQL interface for Git code repositories and providing encryption for Git.

 Dulwich is an implementation of Git written in pure Python with support for CPython 3.6 and later and Pypy.

 The libgit2 implementation of Git is an ANSI C software library with no other dependencies, which can be built on multiple platforms, including Windows, Linux, macOS, and BSD.
 It has bindings for many programming languages, including Ruby, Python, and Haskell.

-JS-Git is a JavaScript implementation of a subset of Git.

-Game of Trees is an open-source implementation of Git for the OpenBSD project.

-git9 is an independent implementation of Git for Plan 9 using the system native abstractions.
+Other implementations of Git include JS-Git (a JavaScript implementation of a subset of Git), Game of Trees (an open-source implementation of Git for the OpenBSD project), git9 (an independent implementation of Git for Plan 9 using the system native abstractions), and gitoxide (an implementation of Git written in pure Rust).